Temple of Abydos: Egypt’s Sacred Site and Pilgrimage Destination

 The Temple of Abydos is located in the city of Abydos, in Upper Egypt.
 It lies about 135 kilometers northwest of Luxor and 400 kilometers south of Cairo.

 Abydos was one of the most important religious cities in ancient Egypt.
 It was the center of the cult of Osiris and a major pilgrimage destination.
 Today, visitors can reach Abydos by car or as part of a guided tour from Luxor.
+Many travelers combine a visit to Abydos with a Luxor to Aswan Nile cruise for a comprehensive historical journey.

 A Brief History of the Temple of Abydos